-Our resident forager and wild food expert, Jeremy Umansky, walks us through how to properly forage ramps in a sustainable way.
+Our resident forager and wild food expert Jeremy Umansky, owner of Larder, walks us through how to properly forage ramps in a sustainable way.

 Ramps (Allium tricoccum) are a wild growing member of the garlic and onion family that are native to the north and eastern part of North America.
+They are plentiful in Ohio in the springtime.
 They are the most coveted member of the onion and garlic family due to their resistance to cultivation, their ability to be used many ways in the kitchen, and to their short window of availability, typically about 4 weeks in the early spring.
 They are so coveted that they typically cost between $15 & $20 per pound.
 Could you imagine paying that much for scallions, leeks, or garlic?

 Due to the hysteria for ramps their numbers have been reduced to mere fractions of what they once were.
 The destruction of their habitat due to expanding suburban and rural development coupled with the most unsustainable of unsustainable harvesting practices has taken its toll.
 In 1995 Quebec outlawed the harvest and sale of ramps.
 Great Smoky Mountain National Park outlawed the harvesting of them in 2004.